 Breast milk is the best source of nutrition for your baby.
 However, some women are unable or choose not to breastfeed.
 In these cases, baby formulas are an option.
 Baby formulas are specially made to meet babies' nutritional needs.
-Even some women who breastfeed may at one time or another use formula to supplement their breast milk.
 If you plan to use formula, here are some pointers.

 Your family doctor will probably recommend a formula made from cow's milk.
 Some formulas are iron-fortified.
 This means they have extra iron in them.
 Some formulas have very little iron or none at all.
 Most doctors recommend using an iron-fortified formula.

 Some formulas are made from soy milk instead of cow's milk.
 If your baby seems to be allergic to formula made from cow's milk, your doctor may suggest using a soy-milk formula.

 If you’re not breastfeeding, use infant formula during the first year of your baby’s life.
 Regular cow's milk and regular soy milk are not the same as infant formula made from cow's milk or from soy milk.
 Regular cow's milk and regular soy milk do not contain all of the nutrients that your baby needs to grow and develop.
 Babies younger than 1 who drink regular cow’s milk or regular soy milk are at risk for problems associated with low iron.

 Feed your baby as often as he or she wants to be fed.
 This may be 8 to 12 times a day or more in the beginning.
 Your baby may want to be fed less often as he or she grows, and is able to take more formula at each feeding.
 How often your baby wants to feed will also change over time as he or she goes through growth spurts.
 Growth spurts typically occur at about 2 and 6 weeks of age and again at about 3 and 6 months of age.

 This is the most expensive kind of formula, but no mixing is necessary.